 For her efforts, environmental organisation 350.org hailed her as a “hero building Australia’s low-carbon economy”.
 Sylvia, though, never doubted her vehicle (or herself) for a moment.
 “I knew Bluey could do it, so I could do it.”
 Read her full interview at The Driven.

 Finally, some news from closer to home.
 On September 1st, PassMeFast launched in the West Midlands!

 Anyone in the seven boroughs that make up the county of the West Midlands can now book a course with us.
 This includes Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton.

 It’s always exciting to see our coverage area grow over time.
 In fact, we now cover a massive eleven counties with a combined population of over seventeen million people!
 Wondering whether you’re one of them?
-Check out the areas we cover and see if we can help you get on the road.
+Check out the areas we cover and see if we can help you get on the road and onto our top customer reviews roundup.
 And remember to watch this space—we could be covering your area very soon!